 Notes

-Here is the finished cake
+Here is the finished Italian Cream Cake with Cream Cheese Frosting

 Save time by cutting parchment paper circles out of folded parchment paper or purchase precut round parchment paper circles: